 Moko attended Snow College in Utah, but he is originally from Brisbane, Australia and is a former rugby player.
 At 6-foot-5 and 335 pounds, he is a massive boost to the Texas A&M offensive line.

-JUCO OT Jordan Moko Commits to Texas A&M
+JUCO OT Jordan Moko Enrolls at Texas A&M

 High school in Australia doesn’t have much in the way of American football programs, so it is great to see Moko get so acclimated to the game quickly.